awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 then the [Grace Period](../storm-tracking-cryptographic-materials-cache.md#grace-period) MUST be less than the [cache limit TTL](#cache-limit-ttl).

 On initialization the Hierarchical Keyring MUST initialize a [cryptographic-materials-cache](../local-cryptographic-materials-cache.md) with the configured cache limit TTL and the max cache size.
-If no max cache size is provided, the crypotgraphic materials cache MUST be configured to a max cache size of 1000.
+If no max cache size is provided, the cryptographic materials cache MUST be configured to a max cache size of 1000.

 If the Hierarchical Keyring does NOT get a `Shared` cache on initialization,